 This report has been developed based on proposed layouts and vehicle movements and therefore provides recommendations for noise mitigation measures based on current input information and regulatory requirements.
+This assessment includes noise monitoring carried out to determine project specific noise trigger levels in accordance with the requirements of the NPfl.

-It is noted that the mitigation measures included in the TTM report, which included the existing earth bund to the South and rooftop plant screening have also been adopted in this assessment, along with additional noise barriers where further mitigation was found to be required.
+It is noted that the TTM report assessed operational noise from a single building only, while this assessment considers noise contributions from all Lots operating simultaneously.
+The mitigation measures included in the TTM report, which included the existing earth bund to the South and rooftop plant screening have also been adopted in this assessment, along with additional noise barriers where further mitigation was found to be required.